ageorgeh/svelte-ag/README.md

 Majority of other things will just have an index file eg `lib/api/index.ts` and its assumed that this is serving the browser

+Anything that is only for a node environment will be exported by the index.ts file and this file will only serve node files.

+Keeping these separate is required so that we dont have any issues with node trying to import svelte files or svelte trying to import node stuff

 ### Typescript